 (2) Reports of parole and prison authorities may be sent to a corresponding Minister for the purpose of assisting him to form an opinion or to exercise a discretion under the interstate law administered by him.

-[Section 9 amended by No. 1 of 2009 s.
+[Section 9 amended: No. 1 of 2009 s.
 7.]

 Part III — Transfer for trial